digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ### **9.1** Complaints

-The User must inform Norway Post of errors or shortcomings in Digipost that result in the User not being provided with the services to which the User is entitled under these Terms.
+The User must inform Posten Bring of errors or shortcomings in Digipost that result in the User not being provided with the services to which the User is entitled under these Terms.
 Notification must be provided within a reasonable time and no later than 10 days after the User discovered or ought to have